 Bringing your kitten home is an exciting time in any pet lover’s life, but does require some planning before the happy event occurs.
 Kittens should stay with their mother until they are 10-12 weeks of age to allow them to wean, have at least one vaccination and learn to socialise.
 Socialisation skills are taught by the mother and siblings.

 Before you bring your kitten home make sure you have all the necessary items he will need.

 - Litter tray, scoop and cat litter: There’s a wide variety of cat litters on the market these days, some better than others.
 It is best to avoid clumping cat litter with kittens.
 Litter trays come in all shapes and sizes such as self-cleaning, covered (or hooded), uncovered.

-- Scratching post: Cats have a need to scratch and enjoy scratching.
-Providing your cat with his own scratching post will reduce the chances of your cat using your furniture or carpet.
+- Scratching post: Cats need to scratch and enjoy scratching.
+Providing your cat with a scratching post will reduce the chances of your cat using your furniture or carpet.

 - Food/water bowls: You can buy cheap plastic ones, metal ones, pottery ones, automatic ones and even drinking fountains.

 - Cat carrier for those trips to the vet.

 - Toys: Select a range of toys such as wands and mice.

 - Bed: There is a vast array of cat beds on the market from relatively plain to fancy.